Heath Bar Shortbread Cookies

 If I’m honest?
 When I didn’t feel good I wanted two things.
 Soup and cookies.
 I had soup in the freezer but the cookies I had to make and I’ve been pondering redoing this recipe for a bit.
 Not necessarily Christmas cookies that would fill stories of ‘things one makes every year’ but now that I’ve made them again I’m reminded that these Heath Bar Shortbread Cookies might become just that.

 They embody not only a great shortbread cookie but also the flavors of my favorite candy bar; the Heath Bar.
 I believe that the first cavity I ever got when I was little must have had ‘Heath Bar’ attributed to it.
-They are basically a shortbread cookie with Heath Bits ‘O Brickle in them; yes, toffee candy!
+They are basically a shortbread cookie with Heath Bits ‘O Brickle (in the baking aisle at most grocery stores); yes, toffee candy!

 It’s been a long term love affair for me and anything Heath, and these cookies were the perfect vehicle for those flavors of toffee and milk chocolate.
 An easy and delicious cookie filled with Heath Brickle Bits and then drizzled with some melted milk chocolate.
 I will blame the fever on the fact that I ate so many of the first batch I cooked that I had to bake more in order to get photos.